dougrich/access-gate/README.md

 # Access Gate

 This will challenge a user to provide an __Access Code__ before allowing them access to a site.
 This is neither secure, robust, or a true AuthN system - instead, it is lightweight, easy to configure, and user-friendly.
-It is intended more to block access to short-lived sites rather than as a permenant solution.
+It is intended more to block access to short-lived sites rather than as a permenant solution. __Very Important__: see again that this is not secure.
+Do not make your access code a password to a different system.
+It will be stored in plain text on the client machine.

 ## Environment Variables